bakkeby/st-flexipatch/README.md

    - [copyurl](https://st.suckless.org/patches/copyurl/)
       - this patch allows you to select and copy the last URL displayed with Mod+l
       - multiple invocations cycle through the available URLs

+   - default-cursor
+      - minor change allowing escape sequences like `\e[ q` or `\e[0 q` to set the cursor back to default configuration instead of a blinking block
+      - while many terminals do this the behaviour is not according to the specification

    - [delkey](https://st.suckless.org/patches/delkey/)
       - return BS on pressing backspace and DEL on pressing the delete key